datumbox/VernamVeil/README.md

 ## 🚦 Benchmarks: VernamVeil vs AES-256-CBC

 VernamVeil prioritises educational value and cryptographic experimentation over raw speed.
-As expected, it is 7x slower than highly optimised, hardware-accelerated cyphers like AES-256-CBC.
-The following benchmarks compare VernamVeil (using its fastest configuration: NumPy vectorisation and C extension enabled) to OpenSSL's AES-256-CBC on the same Ubuntu Linux machine.
+As expected, it is ~6x slower than highly optimised, hardware-accelerated cyphers like AES-256-CBC.
+The following benchmarks compare VernamVeil (using its fastest configuration: NumPy vectorisation, C extension enabled and an fx using `generate_hmac_fx()`) to OpenSSL's AES-256-CBC on the same Ubuntu Linux machine.

 ### ‍💻 Benchmark Setup